-From bars and street markets, beaches and diving, this is possibly the closest Asian city to a marine park, and a place that has become better and better in the past few years.
-If you have more time than 3 days or fancy something different, check out or great suggestions for alternative things to do in Sabah or book yourself on a tour of the incredible Danum Valley Conservation Area.
+From bars and street markets to beaches and diving, this is possibly the closest Asian city to a marine park and a place that has become better and better in the past few years.
+If you have more time than 3 days or fancy something different, check out our great suggestions of the best Sabah attractions or a list of alternative things to do in Sabah.
+If you feel adventurous, you could book yourself on a tour of the incredible Danum Valley Conservation Area.

 Things to do in Kota Kinabalu in 3 Days